 \subsubsection{Comparisons of the classifiers for different pathologies}

-The authors have also compared the classifiers' performance at the pathology level.
-The average metric values across 5 cross-validation folds have been depicted in Fig~\ref{fig:mat_covid} to Fig~\ref{fig:mat_Healthy} for COVID-19, pneumonia, viral pneumonia, bacterial pneumonia and healthy subjects respectively.
-While comparing the models using average F1, it has been observed that the performance of most of the models for COVID-19, pneumonia, and healthy was good, except for the performance of the InceptionResNetV2 for COVID-19 cases.
-Among all the models, the results of DenseNet161 were the most promising ones, for all the diseases.
-For COVID-19 classification, DenseNet161 performed the best, and ResNet18 has bagged the second position.
+The authors also compared the classifiers' performance at the pathology level.
+The average metric values across five cross-validation folds have been depicted in Fig~\ref{fig:mat_covid} to Fig~\ref{fig:mat_Healthy} for COVID-19, pneumonia, viral pneumonia, bacterial pneumonia, and healthy subjects, respectively.
+When comparing the models using the average F1, it has been observed that the performance of most models for COVID-19, pneumonia, and healthy was good, except for the performance of InceptionResNetV2 for COVID-19 cases.
+Among all models, the results of DenseNet161 were the most promising for all diseases.
+For the COVID-19 classification, DenseNet161 performed the best, and ResNet18 bagged the second position.
 DenseNet161 performed the best for pneumonia.
-InceptionResNetV2 provided the highest performance for viral pneumonia classification.
+InceptionResNetV2 provided the highest performance for the classification of viral pneumonia.
 Lastly, InceptionV3 gave the highest scores for bacterial pneumonia.